talham/CUNY/Data612/hw1/readme.md

 The data are contained in the files links.csv, movies.csv, ratings.csv and tags.csv.

 ## Project 1
-c> We’ll first look at just raw averages across all (training dataset) users.
+> We’ll first look at just raw averages across all (training dataset) users.
 We’ll then account for “bias” by normalizing across users and across items.

+This dataset and this analysis could ultimately be used to develop a movie recommendation engine.
+In order to develop a movie recommendation we need some benchmarks and ways to measure and predict future ratings.
+The goal of this assignment is to develop simple benchmarks that can be used to compare model performance.

 As a first step I used and downloaded the above dataset.
 See R code in the folder.